AxlFullbuster/Gameboy-emulator/README.md

 ======
 This project focuses on creating a Gameboy emulator.

-The emulator uses SDL for it's display and input.
+The emulator uses SDL for it's display and input, and is written in C++.

-The goal of this project is to create an emulator that can run games accurately, and to learn about CPU design.
+The goal of this project is to create an emulator that can run games somewhat accurately, and to learn about CPU design.

 There are currently no plans to emulate sound and memory banking past the first type.

 #Current Progress
 ======
-Currently working on implementing opcodes.
+Finished opcode implementation.
+Will need to test them using Blargg's test roms.

 #References
 ======